JakubKozlowski1/data_mining/README.md

 \* amount of folds and parameters options reduced due to hardware limitations.
+The parameters are still to be updated.
 ### Requirments
 Needed packages are listed in requirments.txt file.
 To visualize '.dot' files [GraphViz] (https://dreampuf.github.io/GraphvizOnline) can be used.